kestra-io/docs/content/docs/05.developer-guide/03.variables/08.deprecated-handlebars/date.md

 #### Arguments:
-- `format`: Format parameters is one of :
+- `format`: Format parameters is one of:
   - `full`: Sunday, September 8, 2013 at 4:19:12 PM Central European Summer Time
   - `long`: September 8, 2013 at 4:19:12 PM CEST
   - `medium`: Sep 8, 2013, 4:19:12 PM